Home > Combat Vehicles > Forces of Valor > Forces of Valor Military Vehicles Series (1:32 Scale) > Forces of Valor Legacy and Engine Plus Series >

 Some Allied tanks were given waterproofed hulls and air intake and exhaust vents to allow them to come ashore from shallow water.
 Tall ducts extended from the engine deck to above the turret top and they needed to stay above water to prevent them from being swamped.
 The front duct was the air intake for the engine, while the rear duct vented the exhaust.

 This particular 1:32 scale diecast replica of the famed US M4(105) Sherman medium tank with a VVSS suspension and deep wading gear that was attached to the 711th Tank Battalion, then deployed to Okinawa between April-June 1945.
 Comes with bonus Continental (Wright) R-975, Radial 9 engine.
-Back Order!
+Now in stock!

 Dimensions: